 - Drip-feed the beast

 Typically, a new-build loan is not drawn down in one lump sum.
 It is drawn incrementally from invoices that match the contract; this is known as schedular payments.
 Depending on your situation, the bank may need progress evaluations of the job to approve these.
 Box™ operates on a month-by-month charge basis, invoiced to reflect the stage of the work completed so some months the cost will be higher than others.
-One thing to understand is that you will be paying the floating interest rate on this money (currently around 4.5% before any negotiated discounts).
+One thing to understand is that you will be paying the floating interest rate on this money.
 This type of loan cannot be fixed until the build is complete and the loan fully drawn.

 To keep cashflow secure, this loan (and others), should be carefully structured.
 While you are waiting to move into a new build, consider putting any existing loans on interest-only repayments.
 Once you move in, everything can be restructured.